Waswa Balunywa: Career

 Balunywa started his academic career as lecturer in 1983, in the then Department of Commerce at Makerere University.
 In 1987, he was appointed a senior lecturer in the Department of Accounting, Banking and Finance, also at Makerere, serving there from 1987 until 1990.
 He then served as Dean Faculty of Commerce, Makerere University from 1991 to 1998.
 In 1997, he was instrumental in the creation of Makerere University Business School (MUBS).
 MUBS was created in 1997 by the merger of the former faculty of Commerce at Makerere University and the then National College of Business Studies, Nakawa.
 Balunywa headed MUBS at its inception in 1997 as the school's first Director.
 In 1998, the position of Director was changed to Principal.
 In June 2018, Waswa Balunywa began another three-year term as the Principal of MUBS.

 Balunywa served on the Board of Directors of the Bank of Uganda, the country's central bank and national banking regulator, from 2001 until 2012.
 He was the serving board chairman of Uganda Airlines, at the time of its liquidation in 2001.
 Balunywa is the Patron of the Balunywa Foundation in memory of his father who disappeared under mysterious circumstances during Idi Amin's regime.
 The foundation focuses on helping needy youth and women in obtaining vocational skills for self sustenance.

+Balunywa, set to retire on May 26 2018, had a 5 year extension and retired on May 2022 ending his 26 years of service at MUBS.